VulknData/vulkn/docs/getting_started.md

 ## Installation

-Vulkn itself is a pure Python application and can be installed using pip:
+Vulkn itself is a pure Python application and can be installed using pip.

+!!! note
+    VULKИ 19.0.0 has only been used / tested within the latest Ubuntu and Mint LTS environments and is unlikely to function as expected under other distributions.

 ```bash
 pip install vulkn